zokrezyl/yetty-poc/README.md

 ## What Makes Yetty Different

+### Render drawing primitives using gpu sdf simple but powerfull primitives

+### Render text spans using msdf fonts directly in GPU

+### Based on above features libraries for rendering pdf, markdown, ygui

+### Layered based rendering meaning different gpu rendering approaches can coexist

+- **Classical Text** - This is the foundamental layer that makes yetty behave like a normal text terminal
+- **Shader glyphs** - Animated glyphs rendered directly in gpu.
+By default the terminal is triggering a frame rendering only if needed.
+Animation obiously needs several FPS to render, but the CPU/GPU consumption is minimum
+- **Ypaint** - This is the foundation for rich text and graphical output
+- **Ymgui** - This is a backend to render Imgui applications remotely
+- **Flutter** - Planned Flutter remote backend
+- **Qt** - Planned modern Qt implementation remote backend

 ### Card-Based Rendering System

 Yetty introduces **Cards** - rich content widgets that live within the terminal grid and scroll with your content, just like text.
 Cards can display anything: